scottaohara/a11y_switch_web_component/README.md

 ## Screen Reader Quirks
-Rather than updating this information in multiple places, please [review the breakdown of screen reader issues with `role="switch"`](https://scottaohara.github.io/a11y_styled_form_controls/src/checkbox--switch/#affects_on_sr).
+Please [review the breakdown of screen reader issues with `role="switch"`](https://scottaohara.github.io/a11y_styled_form_controls/src/checkbox--switch/#affects_on_sr).
 While this particular link goes to an example of using `role=switch` on a checkbox, the same issues occur if using `role=switch` on a `button` element as well, as this web component does.

 ## License & Such